alexrumer/Jira-GoogleSheets-Uploader/README.md

  3. Set up your available and default issue type and priority levels.
     ![image](https://github.com/alexrumer/Jira-GoogleSheets-Uploader/assets/20408958/c0bed28a-df15-48fe-9014-ed72c299c81e)

- 6. Get the name of your Parent / Epic field (you may need to look at the existing issue fiields to see what the field is called https://PREFIX.atlassian.net/rest/api/2/issue/ABC-123)
  7. On the main sheet, press the *Sync Users and Projects* button to download all of the active users and their user IDs (needed to make assignments) and project keys availiable to you.